Davidah121/ControllerMouse/README.md

 </ul>

 <h1>Why?</h1>
-<p>This project was mostly just to use the XInput api in a usable example.</p>
+<p>This project was mostly just to use the XInput api in a interactable example.</p>